MarcoBaeuml/vps-portainer-restic/README.md

 - Access restored version on port 8080
 - Compare and verify data before committing to the restore

-## Full System Recovery
+## System Recovery

-If you need to perform a complete system restore (e.g., after a server failure or migration to a new VPS), follow these steps:
+If you need to perform a complete or partial system restore (e.g., after a server failure or migration to a new VPS), follow these steps:

 ### Recovery Steps